-Business development associates are the ones who map out the target growth opportunities for which they need to identify the target audience of the organization, create relationships with them and consistently follow up on the potential projects.
+Business development associate skills include mapping out the target growth opportunities for which they need to identify the target audience of the organization, creating relationships with them, and consistently following up on the potential projects.
 They may also be required to do cold calling or set up meetings to introduce the product and discuss the idea of partnership with advantages involved for all the stakeholders.
 To fulfill these responsibilities, associates must have the sales skills, such as identifying the prospect, qualifying the leads, updating the sales funnel, and nurturing relationships with the clients.

 Good communication is instrumental in becoming successful as a business development associate.
 The associates should be confident and crisp and clear in speaking and writing and they should also have good listening skills to understand the needs and issues of the clients.
 Also, a business developer should know how to negotiate with others while keeping a positive and professional working outface so they can secure the best deal for the organization.
 Good communication skills will also help them in keeping their target clients interested as they progress in the sales funnel.

 Business development associates must have a fundamental knowledge of marketing.
 In most companies, associates have to work with the marketing division of the organization, as the end goal of both divisions is the immense growth of the company’s business.